hackforla/engineering/README.md

 1. Check out the [open Engineering roles](https://github.com/hackforla/engineering/projects/2) we have available.

 The Engineering Community of Practice is one of many.
 [See all our Communities of Practices](https://github.com/hackforla/communities-of-practice/blob/main/README.md)

+## Contributing

+Once you have gone through onboarding, see the [CONTRIBUTING](./CONTRIBUTING.md) document for more details on how to get started.
+Also see our [Code of Conduct](./CODEOFCONDUCT.md) and [License](./LICENSE.txt) documents.